xu3m4u6/Python/TwitterBot/README.md

 ### step5:

 You're good to go!
-Also, you can find a lot of things you can do in [Tweepy Document](http://docs.tweepy.org/en/latest/index.html#), and add to your twitterbot.
+Also, you can find a lot of things you can do in [Tweepy Document](http://docs.tweepy.org/en/latest/index.html#), and add them to your twitterbot.